 If you have people you love and care about, then it is highly likely that you may need to have life insurance.
 This is because the death of any individual – young or old – can end up leaving some significant financial hardships for those who are left behind.
-The proceeds from a life insurance policy can help to compensate for this.

 The History of Mutual of Omaha Company